Battle of Helm's Deep: Fictional geography

-Helm's Deep is based on the Cheddar Gorge, a limestone gorge 400 ft deep in the Mendip Hills, with a large cave complex that Tolkien visited on his honeymoon in 1916 and revisited in 1940, and which he acknowledged as the original of the Glittering Caves of Aglarond at the head of Helm's Deep, behind the fortress.
+Helm's Deep is based on the Cheddar Gorge, a limestone gorge 400 ft deep in the Mendip Hills, with a large cave complex that Tolkien visited on his honeymoon in 1916 and revisited in 1940, and which he acknowledged as the origin of the Glittering Caves of Aglarond at the head of Helm's Deep, behind the fortress.

 Helm's Deep is properly the narrow gorge or ravine at the head of a larger valley (the Deeping-coomb), but the name is also used for the fortifications at the mouth of the gorge and the larger valley below.
 The gorge, which wound deep into the White Mountains at the feet of the Thrihyrne mountain, led into the Glittering Caves of Aglarond, an extensive series of spectacular speleothems.
-In The Lord of the Rings, the Dwarf Gimli, who like all dwarves is well versed in geology, horrified that the caves are used only as a refuge, describes them lyrically as:
+In The Lord of the Rings, the Dwarf Gimli, who like all dwarves is well versed in geology, is horrified that the caves are used only as a refuge, describing them lyrically as:

 The mouth of the gorge, Helm's Gate, was closed by the battlemented Deeping Wall, 20 ft tall, and wide enough for four men to stand abreast, with a culvert for the Deeping-stream which flowed down the valley.
 At one end of the wall the Hornburg castle stood on a spur of the mountain; a long stair led to its rear gate, and a long causeway led down forwards from its main gate.
 About two furlongs (400 metres) down from the gate was an outer trench and rampart, Helm's Dike, built right across the Deeping-coomb.
 Tolkien drew detailed sketches of the fortifications.